adobe/target-nodejs-sdk/README.md

 npm i @adobe/target-nodejs-sdk -P
 ```

-### Using the SDK
+### Super Simple to Use

-For in depth documentation about how to use this SDK please read the official [Adobe Target Node.js SDK Documentation](https://adobetarget-sdks.gitbook.io/docs/sdk-reference-guides/nodejs-sdk)
+Please take a look at [our documentation](https://adobetarget-sdks.gitbook.io/docs/sdk-reference-guides/nodejs-sdk) to learn how to use the Node.js SDK.

 ## Development